 Unlike other themes, Divi works straight out of the box.
 No special installation procedures to worry about.
 Once you’ve uploaded the theme to WordPress, you’re good to go.

 WordPress holds a 50-60% share of the global CMS market.
 And high-profile brands have come to love the platform.
 Many big-name organizations' blogs are run on WordPress.
 The list includes CNN, Reuters, the Wall Street Journal, and Forbes.

 But these organizations have the manpower and resources to build and develop sites that run on WordPress.
 The average Joe won't have the means to do that.

 This is why Divi is soaring in popularity.

 This time, WordPress users can work on a website on their own and launch it without relying on anyone else.

 They can easily move elements, adjust images, edit text, and more all through the theme.
 There's no need to learn how to code.
 That, in itself, is worth the price of admission.

 There are two reasons why Divi is becoming the go-to theme for WordPress users.
 For starters, it is elegant (no pun intended), attractive, and clean.
 The theme is pretty straightforward too.
 Once users get the hang of Divi, a page can be built in minutes.

 What is Divi Builder?

 The second reason why Divi is one of the most sought-after WordPress themes is that of the Divi Builder.

 It is the page editor that makes it possible for users to edit without any background in coding.

 It's a drag-and-drop tool.
 It's by no means the only one out there.
 But there are several things that make the Divi page Builder special.

 At the heart of Divi is its Divi Builder, an intuitive front-end editor (and an excellent animated WordPress theme).
 Simply put, users would be able to design any website even without any coding experience.
 Divi builder works just like any drag-and-drop website builder.
 You put elements in place and edit as needed.

-The theme has several features that make it stand out from other WordPress themes in the market.
+The theme has several features that make it stand out from other WordPress themes and page builders in the market.